shlifedev/fast-bigdouble/README.md

 In games that use large numbers, such as idle games, you don't need to care as much about the accuracy of floating-point numbers, so it's a performance advantage to create your own algorithm to parse double.

+And Unless it's a case like ToString, which requires a string to be created anew, it will behave as memory efficient code with near zero GC.

 ## How to Use?
 It is exactly the same as BigInfinity.cs, but it must follow these rules